 - When paying by card, you’ll be asked which currency you want to pay in – choose to pay in SEK, as you’ll save money on the exchange rate.

 2) Sweden is notoriously known for being an expensive place to travel, from your accommodation, to eating out, and more.
 Make sure you plan ahead so you can have the best time there enjoying all of the things you like.

 3) Check out this article from The Guardian about the best way to enjoy Stockholm on a budget.

 Good To Know About Stockholm

 There are other things to know about how to have the best vacation in Stockholm.

 2) Is Stockholm safe?
-Stockholm is considered to be one of the safest cities in the world and as a solo female traveller, I felt very comfortable during my week there.
-It’s also safe for people of colour, but it’s possible you’ll experience incidents of racism.
+Stockholm is considered to be one of the safest cities in the world and as a solo female traveler, I felt very comfortable during my week there.
+It’s also safe for people of color, but it’s possible you’ll experience incidents of racism.